Ford has announced a recall of more than 47,000 Ranger SuperCab pickup trucks due to a potentially dangerous seat belt defect.

 The vehicles from the 2019 through 2021 model years have been recalled because the front passenger outboard seatbelt might not have been assembled properly.

-According to Consumer Reports, this could lead to the seatbelt being misrouted and failing to secure the passenger in the event of a car accident.
+According to Consumer Reports, this could lead to the seatbelt being misrouted and failing to secure the passenger in the event of a truck accident.

 Details of the Recall